lowRISC/opentitan/hw/ip/tlul/doc/TlulProtocolChecker.md

 defines the structs for channels A and D.
 *   In below tables, "known" means that a signal should have a value other than X.
+* The protocol checker has a parameter `EndpointType` which can either be `"Host"` or `"Device"`.
+The difference between the `"Host"` and `"Device"` variant is that some of the properties are formulated as SV assumptions in the former, whereas the same properties are formulated as SV assertions in the latter (and vice versa).
+The behavior of these two checkers in DV simulations is identical, but in formal verification, this distinction is needed (otherwise some of the assertions would have to be disabled).

 ## **Request Channel (Channel A)**

 Below table lists all channel A signals and their checks.
+In `"Device"` mode some of these properties are assumptions (`_M` suffix) and in `"Host"` mode they are assertions (`_A` suffix).

 <table>
   <tr>